thycotic/dsv-docs/product/auth-general/authgcp/index.md

 After creating the User, modify the config to give that User access to the default administrator permission policy.

-> NOTE: Adding a user to the admin policy is not security best practices.
+> NOTE: Adding a User to the admin policy is not security best practices.
 This is for example purposes only.
 Ideally,  you would create a separate policy for this AWS user with restricted access.
 For details on limiting access through policies, see the [Policy](../product/cli-ref/policy.md) section.

 ```BASH
 thy config edit --encoding yaml